 Built from 1806-1821, the Basilica reopened in November 2006 after a major restoration that returned the church to its original historic design.
 The newly restored basilica shows a grand porch of Greek Ionic columns, a low, copper-covered dome and walls made of a hard silver-grey local stone called “Ellicott City granite.”

 As America’s first Catholic cathedral, the basilica has been the elder statesman of American Catholic history, hosting significant events and high profile visitors including Saint (Mother) Teresa of Kolkata and Pope St. John Paul II, who called the building “the worldwide symbol of religious freedom.”

 The basilica offers daily free tours by docents.
 Make sure to visit the Pope John Paul II Prayer Garden.
 It features a statue of the Holy Father with two children, based on a photograph taken during John Paul’s visit to the basilica in 1995.

 Know Before You Go

 The Basilica is open 365 days a year from 7 a.m.- 6 p.m.
 Tours are given on Tuesday, Wednesday, Friday, and Saturday at 9:00 a.m., 11:00 a.m. and 1:00 p.m.
 Sunday at 12:00 p.m.
-A free "purple circulator" bus transports visitors from the inner harbor or Amtrak station to the Basilica.
-There is a parking garage conveniently located on the same city block as the basilica.
+The Purple Route of the free Charm City Circulator bus system has stops within two blocks of the basilica, at Charles and Hamilton streets (northbound) and St. Paul and Mulberry streets (southbound).
+There is a parking garage conveniently located on Franklin St., 1 1/2 blocks from the basilica.